solyarisoftware/voskJs/README.md

   with a temporrary workaround: https://github.com/alphacep/vosk-api/issues/516#issuecomment-833462121

 - Implement an simplified interface for all [Vosk-api functions](https://github.com/alphacep/vosk-api/blob/master/nodejs/index.js)
-- Function transcript could get audio as buffer instead of as a WAV file
 - Deepen grammar usage with examples
 - Review stress and performances tests (especially for the HTTP server)
+- httpServer could get PCM buffer as binary data attached in the HTTP request
+- To speedup latencies, rethink transcript interface, maybe with an initialization that includes loadModel an the Recognizer creation

 ## How to contribute